Visas & Entry

 ASEAN nationals (Thailand, Vietnam, Cambodia, Malaysia, Singapore, Philippines, Indonesia, Myanmar, Brunei) typically receive visa-free entry for 14–30 days.
 Check your country's specific agreement before travel.

-Extensions of up to 60 additional days can be arranged at the Vientiane Immigration office on Rue Phon Kheng, or through a licensed travel agency for a small service fee.
+Extensions of up to 60 additional days can be arranged at the Department of Immigration in Vientiane (verify current location before going), or through a licensed travel agency for a small service fee.

 Money & Costs